mohamed-kabba/mohamed-kabba/README.md

 ## Current focus

-**Home lab** — VMware ESXi and Proxmox, three segmented networks, FortiGate perimeter, MikroTik routing, Cisco access layer, and a full self-hosted monitoring stack.
+**Home lab**: VMware ESXi and Proxmox, three segmented networks, FortiGate perimeter, MikroTik routing, Cisco access layer, and a full self-hosted monitoring stack.
 Documented as I build it.

 **Network automation** — Extending the n8n platform and the Python tooling that sits alongside it,